eslusarenko/enterprise-api-doc/docs/index.rst

 --------------------------------------------------

 All Enterprise API calls are performed through HTTPS protocol with GET or POST parameters set.
 API returns a response in JSON format.
+All requests must be sent to the following base url: ``https://api.depositphotos.com``

 There are two mandatory parameters for all API methods